On the existence of solutions for Frenkel-Kontorova models on quasi-crystals: Abstract

 \section{Abstract}

-We focus on the recent development of the investigation on the equilibria of the Frenkel-Kontorova models subjected to potentials generated by quasi-crystals.
+This article focuses on recent investigations on equilibria of the Frenkel-Kontorova models subjected to potentials generated by quasi-crystals.

-We present a specific one-dimensional model with an explicit equivariant potential driven by the Fibonacci quasi-crystal.
+We present a specific one-dimensional model with an explicit potential driven by the Fibonacci quasi-crystal.
 For a given positive number $\theta$, we show that there are multiple equilibria with rotation number $\theta$, e.g., a minimal configuration and a non-minimal equilibrium configuration.
-Some numerical explorations of of finding these equilibira are provided.
+Some numerical experiments verifying the existence of such equilibria are provided.